KaidenWilliams/startup/README.md

 Besides that, I thought the HTML was interesting.
 I assumed the Simon toy would be an image, but it was actually a graph with SVG and a button in it.

 It was cool how most of the code was reused for the 4 web pages except the main element, where everything was different.

+Well I realized today that the problem was the fact that I renamed my index.html file to home.html, so the computer didn't know what page to route itself to.
+I fixed that and everything should be working now.

+-index.html file has a purpose, it is the default page

+ When you have an error check discord, high likelihood someone else had it too.